JohnAdamZiolkowski/Prince/README.md

 # How to Play:
 ## Browser:
 1. Up to date version here: https://www.lexaloffle.com/bbs/?tid=31656
+2. Use arrow keys, Z, and X to play

 ## On Android:
 1. Download the Super Pico Player app by Asentrix Studios from the play store (join its beta)